-Arizona Defamation Laws
+Arizona Defamation Law:

-- Communicated to a third party
+- Statement was communicated to a third party;

-- Statement caused damage
+- Statement caused material harm to the plaintiff;

 In Arizona, if the defamation lawsuit does not involve a public figure, only common law negligence standards must be met.